AADavin/Zombi/README.md

 Once that the full evolution of genomes has been simulated, simuLyon prints also the gene trees associated to the different gene families, all the events taking place in each gene family, the events taking place in each branch and the genomes of each node in the species tree.

-The second method is simulating the evolution of gene families independently, one by one.
+### **Generating gene families (F) ** ###

+With this method is possible to simulate genes that evolve inside the species tree independent from other genes.
 Genes families evolve inside the species tree undergoing events of duplications, transfers and losses.
-By simulating the evolution of many gene families one can simulate the evolution of genomes.
-This method however, does not provide any information regarding the position of the different genes within the genomes.
-Genomes are simply a bunch of genes that are found in no particular order in a given point of the species tree.
-This method however, has the advantage of using **gene-wise** rates (easier to estimate) and that it is possible as many gene families until attained any given number
+This method however, does not provide any information regarding the position of the different genes within the genomes, but technically simulating a large number of independent gene families it is possible to study the presence or absence of different genes in different positions of the species tree to recover genomes.
+In this case genomes are simply a bunch of genes that are found in no particular order in a given point of the species tree.
+This method uses **gene-wise** rates and it is to simulate as many gene families as wanted.

-### **Generating sequences** ###
+### **Generating sequences (S) ** ###

 **This is not written yet**